tenbergen/hueGPIO/README.md

 - Flask internal development server is used, which is unsafe.
 Upgrade to production server.
 - Add support for other GPIO devices.
 - Add support for reading from GPIO devices.
+- LEDs don't turn off when hueGPIO is killed.

 ## See also
 neocal  - A perpetual calendar for Raspberry Pi using NeoPixel LED lights.<br>